BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [An Evaluation of User Attitudes Towards Anonymity in Bitcoin](https://www.diva-portal.org/smash/get/diva2:1141672/FULLTEXT01.pdf)

-*The research effort presented in this paper consists of a quantitative study seeking to address the subject of user anonymity in the Bitcoin network.
-The survey seeks to form an understanding of user attitudes towards the aspect of anonymity by following a methodological approach for exploring common tendencies among the representatives and will serve as the underlying data set from which conclusions can be drawn.
-Furthermore, this paper will present a literary study of the actual state of anonymity in this peer-to-peer technology by reviewing current findings highlighted in the area, thus presenting a comprehensive view of anonymity in the Bitcoin network.*
+*A survey of 50 users on the [r/bitcoin subreddit](https://www.reddit.com/r/Bitcoin/) about their attitudes towards anonymity in the Bitcoin network.*

 Published in the spring of 2017 by Mihkel Pajunen.